Arwa-Fawzy/AruCoVision/README.md

 5. **Orientation**: Markers should be detectable from any orientation.

 ### What are the IDs of markers detected?
-There are 5 samples of ArUco markers was printed in 3D cube shape.
+There are 5 samples of ArUco markers was printed in 3D cube shape, where each face has a marker pattern and one face is blank white.

 ![WhatsApp Image 2024-04-06 at 6 27 50 PM](https://github.com/Arwa-Fawzy/AruCoVision/assets/101527083/01de48d7-d724-49cb-9e40-74a03832c07c)